katiehuangx/katiehuangx/README.md

 - [Sales Analysis on Super Store mart](https://github.com/katiehuangx/The-Sparks-Foundation-Internship) _[Python]_
   - Project as a Data Science and Business Analytics intern.
 Developed key business metrics and created visuals with analysis and business solutions.
 - [Fitness Tracking App Analysis](https://github.com/katiehuangx/Google-Data-Analytics-Capstone) _[Python]_
   - This is a special one, it's my 1st foray into EDA and Python programming.
-Analysed fitness tracking data, discovered trends and provide business recommendations .
+Analysed fitness tracking data, discovered trends and provided business recommendations .

 ### 📝 Currently Learning
 - DataCamp's Data Analyst with SQL Server